giantswarm/docs/sources/reference/swarm-json.md

 # Valid keys and values for swarm.json

+This page should give an rough overview of possible `swarm.json` keys and their values.

 > **Note**:
 > This is not valid JSON.
 It's purely for documentation purpose.